Dynamical invariant based shortcut to equilibration in open quantum systems: Introduction

-In this work, we propose a shortcut to equilibration realized by using the dynamical invariant (DI) to describe the dynamics of driven open quantum systems.
+In this work, we propose an STE realized by using the dynamical invariant (DI) to describe the dynamics of driven open quantum systems.
 Also known as the Lewis-Riesenfeld invariant, it was originally introduced by the latter to solve the time-dependent dynamics of closed quantum systems \cite{LR}.
-However, they can also be used to derive a time-dependent master equation in a comprehensive way, without restrictions on the driving protocol, and which also gives a clear picture of the influence of the driving protocol on the dissipative effects \cite{Wu_2022}.
-Using the master equation, we present a general formulation of the shortcut between the equilibrium states of the initial and final Hamiltonian through reverse engineering.
+In the context of open quantum systems control, it has been recently shown that the DI can be used to quantify the decoherence and dissipation of a quantum system in the presence of an environment and therefore it can be used to design shortcuts to adiabaticity in order to drive an open quantum system toward a pure state \cite{cangemi2023control}.
+Moreover, the DI can also be used to derive a time-dependent master equation in a comprehensive way, without restrictions on the driving protocol, and which also gives a clear picture of the influence of the driving protocol on the dissipative effects \cite{Wu_2022,Wu_2015,Luo_2015}.

-To show the power of this approach, we apply this technique to the damped harmonic oscillator.
+In this work we present a general formulation for a shortcut between the equilibrium states of the initial and final Hamiltonian of a driven open quantum system, by reverse engineering a time-dependent master equation that we derive based on the DI.
+To show the effectiveness of this approach, we apply this technique to the damped harmonic oscillator.
 This is a well-known model that can describe atomic and opto-mechanical systems, and is commonly used to explore the operation of quantum heat engines \cite{Rossnagel,Blickle_2012,Kosloff2017}.
 Moreover, dissipative harmonic oscillator systems have recently attracted additional attention as an interesting framework to describe Bose polaron systems \cite{Lampo2017bosepolaronas, Lampo_book}.
 These systems are promising platforms to explore quantum thermodynamics phenomena like heat transport between mesoscopic quantum gases \cite{Charalambous_2019} or thermometry \cite{Mehboudi_2019}.
-We find that our protocol outperforms non-optimized protocols, showing much higher fidelity and shorter time to reach the target equilibrium state.
-Notably, the effective temperature of the system in the middle of the dynamics needs to increase to achieve faster equilibration.
+We show that our protocol outperforms non-optimized protocols, leading to much higher fidelity and shorter time to reach the target equilibrium state.
+Notably, the find that the effective temperature of the system in the middle of the dynamics needs to increase to achieve faster equilibration.